Image by upklyak on Freepik

 That makes spotting timeshare fraud particularly difficult.
 Fortunately, there are things you can do to protect yourself.

-How To Avoid Timeshare Fraud
+How To Avoid Timeshare Scams?

 The following is a list of best practices to avoid timeshare fraud.
 Taken together, it can help you steer clear of scammers.

-1. Beware of Exaggerated Advertisements.
+1. Beware of Exaggerated Advertisements

 Most sellers want to find a buyer for their timeshare quickly, and many hope to make back their initial investment.
 That makes advertisements that promise fast sales for high dollar amounts very tempting.